Why does my cat need vaccinations if she spends 100% of her time indoors?

 These are hardy viruses that can be brought into the home on inanimate objects like clothes or shoes.
 Because transmission does not require direct contact with another cat, indoor-only cats can be exposed and become ill if they are not appropriately vaccinated.
-The American Animal Hospital Association (AAHA) and the American Association of Feline Practitioners (AAFP) have published vaccination guidelines that reflect the current standard of vaccine science.
+The American Animal Hospital Association (AAHA) and the American Association of Feline Practitioners (AAFP), World Small Animal Association (WSAVA), and Cat Healthy (Canada) have published vaccination guidelines that reflect the current standard of vaccine science.
 Your veterinarian will help you understand the most appropriate distemper vaccination schedule for your cat.

 This vaccine should be boosted at the one year anniversary, at which time you can discuss your cat's lifestyle with your veterinarian, who may recommend skipping this vaccine.
 Keep in mind that if you have more than one cat and one of them spends some time outdoors, this cat can potentially become a carrier, transporting FeLV indoors and exposing the cat who lives strictly inside.
 When deciding about FeLV vaccination, it is important to consider all the cats in the household.

 Rabies is a human health concern, not just an animal health issue.
 Because rabies can be transmitted to humans and is nearly universally fatal, many communities have laws mandating rabies vaccination of pets.
 Rabies is most commonly transmitted by a bite from an infected animal.
 Bats, skunks, and raccoons are the most common sources of exposure to rabies by companion animals.

-Rabies is a human health concern, not just an animal health issue.
+"Rabies is a human health concern, not just an animal health issue."

 Regardless of legal requirements, maintaining regular rabies vaccination makes good medical sense.
 Even a strictly indoor cat may find a way to sneak out of the house and be exposed to rabies by a wild animal in the neighborhood.
 A rabid bat could find its way inside, presenting an attractive hunting target for an indoor cat.
-It is simply not worth the risk to the cat or the human family members to decline vaccination against rabies.
+It is simply not worth the risk to the cat or your human family members to decline vaccination against rabies.